PARTING MOMENTS OF HISTORY I - PERTH

 Two green acknowledgement lights responded.
 A pair of shimmering rumours, Spartans both, loped forward; knees bent, weapons spitting.
 Eric back-pedalled up the corridor, both his rifle and the trauma kit balanced in the crook of his good arm.
 Disciplined cover fire drove the Covenant warriors back, forcing them to slink into the shadowy gloom; the only sign of their presence being the luminescent glow of Jackal Point Defence Gauntlets, and the glittering flash of Sangheili mandibles.
 They continued to take snap shots at the retreating Spartans, a flurry of green and blue shots lancing up the corridor and sparking against the deck.

-The Spartans had just retreated past the threshold of a large emergency pressure seal when a lucky plasma bolt caught one of them squarely in the head.
+The Spartans had just retreated beyond the threshold of a large emergency pressure seal when a lucky plasma bolt caught the shortest of them squarely in the head.
 Scimitar Two flopped wordlessly to the deck, fizzling into view as her stealth field collapsed.
 The HUD icon representing her vital signs keened an ominous red.

 "Four: Two's down!" there was no disguising the panic in Matt's voice.

 "Maintain com-discipline, Four!"
-Scimitar One barked sternly, "Three, I need a visual status confirmation on Two."
+Scimitar One barked sternly, "Three, I need a visual confirmation on Two."